If your game client is crashing, it’s typically due to a few common causes.

 - Corrupted Game Installation

 - Antivirus Related Issues

 Outdated or incorrect/corrupted video and/or sound card drivers

 First, make sure you have the most up-to-date video and sound drivers available for your system.
 Often you can find these by checking your system manufacturer's website and visiting the driver update page for your system model.
 You can also download updated drivers directly from your video or sound card manufacturer if you know what type of card it is.
-AMD and Nvidia also offer "automatic driver" installations if you know you have an AMD or Nvidia card but do not know what the model is.
+AMD and NVIDIA also offer "automatic driver" installations if you know you have an AMD or NVIDIA card but do not know what the model is.

-Overclocking or Turbo Boosting a processor/GPU
+Overclocking or Turbo Boosting Components

 Settings Related Performance

-Even if your system is within the minimum to recommended specifications for a game, the more options enabled that positively affect rendering quality can conversely and negatively affect performance and stability.
+Even if your system is within the minimum to recommended specifications for a game, options enabled that positively affect rendering quality can conversely and negatively affect performance and stability.

 Games in general require significant system resources, try closing down as many extraneous applications as possible before launching.
 Review your antivirus' support page or help for a 'gaming mode' or similar option and enable that prior to play.